 Newcastle ANZAC Memorial Walk and Bridge

-Officially opened in April 2015, the Newcastle Memorial Walk is a picturesque 450 metres long bridge and boardwalk, dedicated to the memory of fallen soldiers from the First World War.
+Officially opened in April 2015, the Newcastle Memorial Walk is a scenic 450-metre-long bridge and boardwalk dedicated to honouring the memory of soldiers who fell during the First World War.

-Several viewing platforms along the way give visitors great views of Newcastle, its beautiful beaches, and the coastline.
+Along the way, several viewing platforms offer visitors stunning views of Newcastle, its beautiful beaches, and the surrounding coastline.

 The Newcastle Memorial Walk is one of many attractions and activities in our guide to the best things to do in Newcastle.

-Limited parking is available at the Strzelecki Lookout, where the Newcastle Memorial Walk officially starts (see map location).
+Limited parking is available at Strzelecki Lookout, the official starting point of the Newcastle Memorial Walk (see location on map).

-There is street parking available on Memorial Drive.
-Alternatively, you can try to find a parking spot in the large Bar Beach car park further down the road.
-That way, you can do the Memorial Walk from south to north.
+Street parking is also available along Memorial Drive.
+Alternatively, you can park at the large Bar Beach car park further down the road, allowing you to enjoy the Memorial Walk from south to north.

-Public transport is, of course, also an option.
-Bus route 21 connects to the Memorial Walk from Newcastle CBD, The Junction and Hamilton Station.
+Public transport is also a convenient option.
+Bus route 21 connects the Memorial Walk with Newcastle CBD, The Junction, and Hamilton Station.

-The closest bus stop is located on High Street, only a short stroll away from the start of the walkway.
+The closest bus stop is located on High Street, just a short stroll from the starting point of the walkway.

 Map of the Newcastle Memorial Walk

-The Newcastle Memorial Walk was built to commemorate the 100th anniversary of the ANZAC’s landing at Gallipoli, but also the commencement of the steel industry in Newcastle.
+The Newcastle Memorial Walk was built to commemorate the 100th anniversary of the ANZAC’s landing at Gallipoli, as well as the beginning of Newcastle’s steel industry.

 Bridge walk on Memorial Drive

-BHP Billiton established their first steel-making facilities in Newcastle in 1915, the same year our allied forces arrived in Gallipoli.
+BHP Billiton established its first steel-making facilities in Newcastle in 1915, the same year Allied forces landed at Gallipoli.

-This is one of the reasons why 64 tonnes of solid steel were used to build the 160 metres long bridge.
+This connection is one reason why 64 tonnes of solid steel were used to construct the 160-metre-long bridge.

-The boardwalk on top of the bridge is decorated with steel silhouettes of soldiers.
-They are engraved with thousands of family names of men and women from Newcastle and the Hunter Valley who served in the Great War.
+The boardwalk atop the bridge is decorated with steel silhouettes of soldiers, engraved with thousands of family names of men and women from Newcastle and the Hunter Valley who served in the Great War.

 Steel silhouettes of soldiers

-You will also find interesting panels with more information about the war and listings of locations where other battles have taken place.
+You’ll also find informative panels detailing aspects of the war, including listings of locations where other battles took place.

 Strzelecki Lookout

-The 450 metres long Memorial Walk consists of two main sections.
-The first section starts at the popular Strzelecki Lookout and takes you over the bridge to the next major viewing platform.
+The 450-metre-long Memorial Walk is divided into two main sections.
+The first section begins at the popular Strzelecki Lookout and takes you across the bridge to the next major viewing platform.

-The second part of the walk is a stairway that connects the Memorial Walk to the Bathers Way and Memorial Drive.
+The second section features a stairway that connects the Memorial Walk to the Bathers Way and Memorial Drive.

 Newcastle Memorial Walk